mkimuci/ioling/pages/About/01_faq.md

 #### What are the rules during the individual contest at the IOL?
 During the individual contest contestants are sat in a large room together with fellow participants.
 Each has their own writing space and seat.
 They should bring pencils, sharpeners and erasers, but paper is provided.
 They may use coloured pens, but not red coloured pen as this is used by the Jury later.

-The competition takes place under familiar ?exam conditions?.
+The competition takes place under familiar "exam conditions".
 During the entire contest time contestants must be quiet and not disturb their fellow participants.
 Eating and drinking are allowed, but under the condition that it is done as quietly as possible.
 The local organisers provide some kind of sustenance during the contest.
 Most dietary requirements can be catered for if notified in advance.

 The time for the individual contest is normally six hours.
 During this time contestants are not allowed any contact with anyone else but invigilators and Jury members.
 That means no contact with fellow participants, team leaders, people in the outside world, books or internet resources.
 Contestants are to use their skills and the information in the problem set to construct the solutions.
 Mobile phones, smartphones, tablets, laptops etc are entirely forbidden.
 Needless to say, anyone found cheating will be disqualified from the contest.